Symptoms of Long COVID

 What Is Long COVID?

-Many people recover fully within a few days or weeks after being infected with SARS-CoV-2, the virus that causes COVID-19.
+Many people recover fully within a few days or weeks of being infected with SARS-CoV-2, the virus that causes COVID-19.
 But others have symptoms that linger for weeks, months, or even years after their initial diagnosis.
 Some people seem to recover from COVID-19 but then see their symptoms return, or they develop new symptoms within a few months.
 Even people who had no symptoms when they were infected can develop symptoms later.
 Either mild or severe COVID-19 can lead to long-lasting symptoms.

 Symptoms of Long COVID